wallfair-organization/EVNT-Token/README.md

 The actual deployment requires several instances of the `TokenLock` to be created to cover all the vesting schedules Wallfair needs.

+## LeaverTokenLock
+`LeaverTokenLock` implements a lock that defines two events that lead to slashing the stake of particular wallet.
+Those events are called `bad leaver` and `good leaver` and indicate that given wallet holder left the project and must give up on part of his/her tokens. `LeaverTokenLock` will be used for Team token allocation.
+Below are basic implementation requirements, we also provide simulations of vesting schedules [here](sims/vesting.html)).

+1. `LeaverTokenLock` inherits from `TokenLock` and does change its behavior if events above are not triggered.
+2. Manager role is added.
+Only that role can trigger the leaver event for any wallet (except the manager itself).
+Manager can also hold own stake and on production deployment will be a mutlisig.
+3. The tokens slashed from wallet that left are booked to manager wallet.
+The total number of tokens that will be released from the lock is invariant.

+The amount of slashed tokens are computed as follows.

+1. The original mechanism of vesting is not changed - tokens are released from *vesting start* and goes on for *vesting priod*.
+However we introduce another mechanism that starts one *vesting period* before *vesting start* called `accumulation` (see [simulations](sims/vesting.html)).
+2. The team token lock starts vesting tokens after 12 months of delay.
+Accumulation then effectively begins on the day of TGE.
+Accumulation is decoupled for actual token release with `release` function.

+### Good Leaver

+* Keeps all the tokens accumulated until the event date.
+* Keeps half (1/2) of the tokens that would be accumulated from the event date until the end of vesting period.
+* Further vesting (unlocking) of the tokens proceeds unchanged but with the modified total stake for the wallet

+### Bad Leaver

+* Before the *vesting start* - keeps 10% (1/10) of the tokens accumulated until the event date.
+* After the *vesting start* - keeps 10% (1/10) of the tokens accumulated until the event date or the amount of tokens that were vested - whichever is higher.
+The reason for that is that vested tokens cannot be taken back as they were released from the contract.
+* Has no title to any tokens accumulated after event date.

 ## Deployment
 The deployment procedure is as follows:
 1. `WFAIRToken` instance is deployed and the full supply is minted to `msg.sender` (`deployer`).